sersancar/Viromics_Vigo/README.md

 module purge
 ```

 The next steep will be try to cluster all the viral contigs in groups.
 Each bin (cluster) will contain contigs taxonomically related that will be our Operational Taxonomic Units (OTUs).
 We will perform this task executing the script 9.
-This script run the program and produce bins with at least 2 members and 2Kbp of contig length.
+This script run the program and produce bins with at least 2 members and 2 Kbp of contig length.
 We will use also the composite dereplication method.
 This dereplication method will produce a new merged contig with those contigs that overlap.

 To follow the analysis we will keep the binned conting and also the non binned ones (singletons) using the shell: